MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/How-to-Debug-Scripts-in-Windows-PowerShell-ISE.md

 ---

 # How to Debug Scripts in Windows PowerShell ISE
-This topic describes how to debug scripts on a local computer by using the Windows PowerShell® Integrated Scripting Environment (ISE) visual debugging features.
+This topic describes how to debug scripts on a local computer by using the Windows PowerShellÂ® Integrated Scripting Environment (ISE) visual debugging features.

 [How to manage breakpoints]()
 [How to manage a debugging session]()
 [How to step over, step into, and step out while debugging]() [How to display the values of variables while debugging]()

-## <a name="bkmk_1"></a>How to manage breakpoints
+## How to manage breakpoints
 A breakpoint is a designated spot in a script where you would like operation to pause so that you can examine the current state of the variables and the environment in which your script is running.
 Once your script is paused by a breakpoint, you can run commands in the Console Pane to examine the state of your script.
 You can output variables or run other commands.
 You can even modify the value of any variables that are visible to the context of the currently running script.
 After you have examined what you want to see, you can resume operation of the script.

 You can set three types of breakpoints in the Windows PowerShell debugging environment:

 1.  **Line breakpoint**.
 The script pauses when the designated line is reached during the operation of the script

-2.  **Variable breakpoint.** The script pauses whenever the designated variable’s value changes.
+2.  **Variable breakpoint.** The script pauses whenever the designated variableâ€™s value changes.

 3.  **Command breakpoint.** The script pauses whenever the designated command is about to be run during the operation of the script.
 It can include parameters to further filter the breakpoint to only the operation you want.
 The command can also be a function you created.